-When heating has finished you will hear beeps and "Good" will display.
+When heating has finished you will hear 5 beeps and time of day will display.

-Note: Power levels cannot be changed for both defrost (by weight) or defrost (by time) because the defrost performance will be adversely affected.
+Note: Power levels can not be changed for both time defrost and weight defrost because the defrost performance will be affected.

-Special notes for defrosting by time
+Special notes for defrosting

-- · After pressing START/Pause key, the display will count down remaining defrost time.
-The oven will beep twice during the defrost cycle.
-At this time open the door and turn the food if needed and remove any portions that have already thawed.
-Touch the START/Pause key to resume the defrost cycle. - When heating has finished you will hear beeps.
+- After pressing START/+30sec key, the display will count down remaining defrost time.
+Once the defrosting process has started you may open the door and turn the food if needed and remove any portions that have already thawed.
+Touch the START/+30sec key to resume the defrost cycle. - When heating has finished you will hear 5 beeps.